ISO9001: 2015 Achieving Successful Certification

 I particularly like the inclusion of the words ‘consistent and predictable’ here, it’s not just enough to get results!

-When we manage by process and not procedure, what is different?
+When we manage by

 All too often a procedure may be a documented way of performing a process, but it gives little surety that the procedure is consistently applied, or that it reflects the current best-known way.